-Cancelling a flight can be complicated, expensive, and time consuming if you don’t know all your options.
-If you’ve booked a flight with Air Canada and want to cancel it, this page gives you all the information you need to navigate through the Air Canada cancellation policy—and know which policies apply to your current situation.
+Air Canada has a fairly friendly cancellation policy.
+But if you’re not aware of it, cancelling a flight can be complicated, expensive, and time-consuming.
+If you’ve booked a flight with Air Canada and want to cancel it, this guide gives you all the information you need to navigate through the Air Canada cancellation policy—and know which policies apply to your current situation.

-After going through this page, you will know how the Air Canada flight cancellation policy works—and how you can save time and money by doing what works best for you.
+After going through this guide, you will know how Air Canada’s cancellation policy works—and how you can save time and money by doing what works best for you.

-Under the Air Canada cancellation policy, you can cancel your flight and get a full refund on the unused portion of your ticket if:
+Air Canada’s cancellation policy allows you to cancel your flight and get a full refund on the unused portion of your ticket if:

 - Your flight is cancelled by Air Canada.